 Archaeology brings together history and science to shine a light on the past.

-Join a university that's ranked 31st worldwide for Archaeology, according to the QS World University Rankings by Subject, 2018.
-The Department of Archaeology has an outstanding track record for student satisfaction, with satisfaction scores of 90%–100% for overall student satisfaction in every National Student Survey between 2010 and 2018.
+Join a university that's ranked in the top 10 UK universities for Archaeology, according to the QS World University Rankings by Subject, 2021.
+The Department of Archaeology has an outstanding track record for student satisfaction, with satisfaction scores of 90%–100% for overall student satisfaction in every National Student Survey between 2010 and 2021.

 Archaeology's uniquely long perspective spans from our earliest origins to recent developments that have shaped the modern world: agriculture, urbanisation, capitalism and religion.
 At Reading, we are especially focused on those issues from the past that are critical to our shared global future – human diets and health, climate change, inequality and resilience, migration and identity.